loadtest4j/loadtest4j/docs/README.md

 ## Usage

+With a new or existing Maven project open in your favorite editor...

 ### 1. Add the library

-Open your Web service project - or make a new project.

-Then add a load test driver from the [registry](registry.md) to your project POM:
+Add a load test driver library from the [registry](registry.md) to your Maven project POM:

 ```xml
 <!-- Example: https://github.com/loadtest4j/loadtest4j-gatling -->
 <dependency>